michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 **Functional Reactive Programming** is one of those things you have to try yourself to really start appreciating.
 It's the one piece of the puzzle that I was missing to glue all the patterns like MVVM, VIPER, [Coordinators/Routing](http://khanlou.com/2015/10/coordinators-redux/).

-If you don't know what **FRP** is, don't worry for now - you'll be able to discover it yourself.
+If you don't know what **FRP** is, don't worry for now - you'll be able to discover it yourself in this tutorial.

 Digging through [RxSwift](https://github.com/ReactiveX/RxSwift) made me feel enlightened and saved, but also massively confused.
+Trust me, you'll feel the same.

 It takes a couple of hours to get used to the idea, but when you do, you don't want to go back.